-Ceramics 1 .50 credit ociannos i .oo orcan
+Ceramics 1 .50 credit

 Students enrolled in Ceramics 1 will have already taken Foundations of Art and had the opportunity to make one ceramic project.
-In this course students will be given the opportunity to spend an entire semester focusing on the basics of clay handbuilding techniques.
+In this course students will be given the opportunity to spend an entire semester focusing on the basics of clay hand-building techniques.
 Projects will yield both functional pieces as well as sculptural work.
 Techniques such as pinch form, slab form, coil pots, and sculpture will be learned and applied to projects.